panzerdp/dmitripavlutin.com/content/posts/032-handle-undefined/index.md

 `length` and `half` variables are assigned with a value once.
 It seems reasonable to declare them as `const` since these variables are not going to change.

 If you need to rebind the variable (i.e. assign multiple times), apply a `let` declaration.
-Whenever possible assign an initial value to it right away, e.g. `let index = 0`.
+Whenever possible assign an initial value right away, e.g. `let index = 0`.

 What about the old school `var`?
 In terms of ES2015, my suggestion is [stop using it at all](https://medium.com/javascript-scene/javascript-es6-var-let-or-const-ba58b8dcde75#.hvdxtd30t).